hankyul2/KnowledgeDistillation/README.md

 - If you click the tensorboard next to method name, you can see the (train/test) (accuracy/loss) in tensorboard.
 - scores are calculated by averaging 3 times results
 - This scores is just my scores done in this work, not official one.
+- All model are trained with same settings, which are shown in [Experiment Setting](#experiment-setting) section
 - **[FSP]** I had trained FSP with original paper settings(2 stage train), but the result was not good.
 So I train model with setting as same as others.

 | Dataset                                | CIFAR 10       | CIFAR 10       | CIFAR 100      | CIFAR 100      | avg            |